 Again, research laws in your area to ensure you start your own beehives far enough away from the property lines.

 Be sure to purchase new beehives.
-Used hives could have had diseases.
+Used hives could have had diseases, parasites, or mite infestations.

 You can plan to build your own hive from a kit or make your own DIY beehive.
 It’s easiest to order one.
 Should you continue on with beekeeping after your first year, you can decide if you want to build your own.

 For beginning beekeepers, choosing a complete beehive kit is the way to go.
 It will include the frames — usually 8 or 10 — and the beeswax coated foundation sheet.